 Can the divorce papers be served by email?

 Can you serve divorce papers by email?
 Essentially, no. Family Procedure Rules outline that divorce papers cannot be served through email or fax as they cannot physically confirm that they have been received by the spouse.
-The respondent should complete an Acknowledgement of Service form to evidence they are aware of the divorce proceedings and agree to them.
+The respondent should complete an Acknowledgement of Service divorce form to evidence they are aware of the divorce proceedings and agree to them.
 They can then return the acknowledgement to the court.